 (6) In the case of Restoration Contractors, data only needs to be provided by a Restoration Contractor where such a Restoration Contractor is not a CUSC Party and the data has not been submitted.
 In this case the data to be submitted would be would be pursuant to the the terms of the Anchor Restoration Contract or Top Up Restoration Contract.

+(7) The changes to the PC driving the enhanced data exchange between Network Operators and The Company described in PC.9, PC.10 and PC.G together with the relevant schedules will take effect after the PSM Implementation Date.

+(8) Schedule 12 does not form part of the Excel template found on The Company’s Website and is not part of the Network Operator’s week 2/28 data submissions.

+(9) In the case of Schedules 16, 21-30, The Company shall publish these Schedules as an Excel template on their Website.
+Where there are discrepancies between the DRC legal text and the Website version, the DRC legal text shall be followed.
+Network Operators should use the Website version of Schedules 16, 21-30 where possible.

 SCHEDULE 1 – POWER GENERATING MODULE, GENERATING UNIT (OR CCGT MODULE), POWER PARK MODULE, DC CONNECTED POWER PARK MODULE, HVDC SYSTEM AND DC CONVERTER TECHNICAL DATA